 The table below summarises our latest results.
 Brands are ranked by their customer score, which relates to whether their customers would recommend that brand.

 Regardless of barbecue type, owners of unreliable barbecues say that excessive rust (rendering the barbecue unusable) is the most common problem.
 Below, we reveal the the top three barbecue faults and how to avoid them.

 Choose a brand from the list below for more on their barbecues, including the number of Best Buys it has and the average test score in our reviews.

 Know which barbecue brand you want?
 Use the links to go straight to our reviews and find your ideal model:

 Which? has a wealth of information on the UK’s favourite garden product brands.
-Every two years, we ask Which? members to tell us about the garden products they own – from how likely they would be to recommend a brand, to how reliable the products are once you get them home.
-This year, almost 5,000 members told us about more than 11,000 products.
-We calculate a brand's reliability and its customer score based on the results of our biennial survey.
+Every two years, we ask Which? members and the general public to tell us about the garden products they own – from how likely they would be to recommend a brand, to how reliable the products are once you get them home.

-Our reliability surveys, combined with our extensive lab tests, mean we can recommend the best barbecue you should buy.
+Our product experience surveys, combined with our extensive lab tests, mean we can recommend the best barbecue you should buy.

 Brands with insufficient sample sizes (less than 30) were not included.